the-developer-guy/LoTo/README.md

 ## Configuration

-Mount the customized config.yaml to /etc/loto/config.yaml.
-That's it!
+Mount the customized config.yaml (preferably to /etc/loto/config.yaml) and set the LOTO_CONFIG_PATH to the config file.